Walter Bache: Death

 Bache died in London in 1888, at the age of 45, after a brief illness.
-He developed a chill and an ulcerated throat, which "proved too much for his over-worked and highly strung nature."
+He developed a chill and an ulcerated throat, which "proved too much for his over-worked and highly strung nature".
 He had otherwise been in good health and had taught his piano students just a couple of days before his death.

 Pianism

 Technique and repertoire

 From his early concerts, Bache was noted for showing thoughtfulness in his interpretations and an excellent pianistic technique.
 He was especially noted for the evenness and crispness of his scales and the "great delicacy and refinement of feeling" in his playing.
 Like Hans von Bülow, he was considered an "intellectual" pianist who gave performances that were well executed.
 He was also considered to have improved with time, becoming a less mercurial and "fidgety" player and that despite occasional exaggerations in his interpretations, his artistry was beyond question.

 While he was not the only pianist in England to play Liszt's works, Bache was significant in that he played works in concert for solo piano, two pianos and piano and orchestra.
-In addition to the two-piano arrangements of the symphonic poems, the first two piano concertos, the B minor piano sonata and the Dante Sonata, Bache played a handful of transcriptions, five of the Hungarian Rhapsodies and a number of smaller-scaled virtuosic works and miniatures which often highlighted "the melodic nature of Liszt's writing".
+In addition to the two-piano arrangements of the symphonic poems, the first two piano concertos, the Piano Sonata in B minor and the Dante Sonata, Bache played a handful of transcriptions, five of the Hungarian Rhapsodies and a number of smaller-scaled virtuosic works and miniatures which often highlighted "the melodic nature of Liszt's writing".
 Bache also played a number of works by other composers in his recitals, many of which are unfamiliar today.
 Grateful for Bülow's assistance in conducting two of his annual concerts, Bache programmed several of the conductor's piano works in his recitals.
 He also played various works by Mackenzie, Mendelssohn, Mozart, Raff, Silas, Tchaikovsky and Volkmann and more familiar pieces by Bach, Beethoven and Chopin.

 Like Bülow, Bache performed works from memory instead of from the printed page, at a time when doing so was a matter of open debate.
 Also like Bülow, he began giving recitals devoted entirely to the work of one composer.
 In 1879, he began giving all-Liszt recitals, and in 1883 he experimented with an all-Beethoven recital.